borgg-dev/tensorprox/README.md

 # Introduction

-Tensorprox defines an innovative incentive mechanism for creating a distributed Scrubber Center to protect miners and server instances from DDoS attacks.
-The validation process employs **synthetic traffic generation by alternating between normal traffic and complex DDoS attack simulations, aiming to reproduce the natural behavior of both normal and malicious traffic**.
+Tensorprox introduces a distributed **Scrubber Center** for DDoS protection, featuring an innovative incentive mechanism.
+The validation process uses **synthetic traffic generation**, alternating between normal and malicious network behaviors to simulate comprehensive attack scenarios.
+The project aims to evolve into a **global cybersecurity solution** addressing diverse attack vectors.

 # Core Concept